openzipkin-attic/docker-zipkin/README.md

 This project is configured to run docker containers using [docker-compose](https://docs.docker.com/compose/).
 Note that the default configuration requires docker-compose 1.6.0+ and docker-engine 1.10.0+.
-If you are running older versions, see the [Legacy](#legacy) section below.

 To start the default docker-compose configuration, run: